Neurodivergence & Special Needs

 I help parents of neurodivergent kids navigate life and school without the constant struggle.
 With executive function tools, learning strategies that actually work, and AI-powered supports, I make education and life simpler for the brilliant, unique brains we are raising.

-Growing in Play by Jennifer Loughlin
+Growing in Play by Dr. Jennifer Loughlin

 Growing in Play is a playful, practical Substack for parents of young children, written by a pediatric OT and mom of two.
 Get evidence-based tips, sensory insights, and a weekly mix of humor, heart, and help as you support your child’s development (and your own).